TINNITUS JOURNEY

 Anxiety, mood and mental health

-Why am I so anxious all the time now?
+Why am I so anxious all the time?

 Because tinnitus and anxiety feed each other.
 Your brain has flagged the sound as a threat, which switches on fight-or-flight.
-That floods your body with stress hormones meant for fighting tigers, not sitting at a desk.
+That floods your body with stress hormones and puts your mind and body into a heightened state.

-The cruel bit: anxiety also makes the brain more sensitive to the sound, which keeps the alarm ringing, which keeps the anxiety high.
-For me, the way out wasn't through silencing the tinnitus.
-It was through calming the system that was reacting to it.
+Anxiety also makes the brain more sensitive to the sound, which keeps the alarm ringing, which keeps the anxiety high.
+It's a cycle that feeds itself until you can break it.
+For me, the way out wasn't through silencing the tinnitus, it was through calming my mind and body.
+This included using relaxation and distraction techniques to help break that cycle of fear and anxiety.

 Why does my tinnitus seem louder when I'm stressed?

 Think of a toothache that's bearable during the day and unbearable at 3am.
-The pain doesn't change.
-The spotlight does.
+The nerve isn't doing anything different.
+Your nervous system is just primed to notice it.

 I feel like I should be coping better.
 Why am I not?